barryclark/jekyll-now/_posts/2016-12-04-hello-processing.md

 ---
 layout: post
-title: 'How to Iterate On a Digital Sketch with Processing'
+title: 'Iterating On a Digital Sketch with Processing'
 author: carol
 ---